ankitjha2311/MerchantContract/README.md

         2. Add current gas to price of product.
         3. Take payment from msg.
     5. Withdraw:
-        1. Let ONLY merchant withdraw the proceeds of sales from the contract to his wallet.
+        1. Only merchant can withdraw the proceeds of sales from the contract to his wallet.